zak-moody/zak-moody.github.io/index.md

+---
+layout: default
+---

-# Hello World!
+# Hello World! ✍️

-I just got myself a new pen.
-Ready to write!
+I just got myself a **new pen**—*ready to write*!
+Let’s make some ideas come to life.